rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 ## Next Logical Step

-**Implement and test the scene detection module.**
+**Implement and test the modular scene detection backend.**
+- Automatically select TransNet V2 if CUDA is available, else use PySceneDetect.
 - Use the frames and metadata produced by the ingestion module.
-- Integrate with PySceneDetect or your chosen scene detection tool.
 - Save scene boundaries and prepare outputs for downstream audio and visual analysis.
 - Document and version-control your progress.

 *This roadmap is a living document and will be updated as the project evolves.
-The documentation- and rule-driven approach is central to all phases and milestones, now transitioning to implementation.
+The backend-first, documentation- and rule-driven approach is central to all phases and milestones.
 Enjoy the journey!*